pedro-ssantos/nest-rest-api-circleci/README.md

     <p align="center">

 ## Description
-- [ ] Builds a RESTful API with Nest.js.
+- [ ] Build a RESTful API with Nest.js.
-- [ ] Writes tests for each API endpoint.
+- [ ] Write tests for each API endpoint.
 - [ ] automate the testing process using CircleCI.